-- Place the cursor in the line where you want to start your list. - Select a list type using the List button in the Format Bar or the Bullets and Numbering pulldown menu in the List tab of the Text Inspector.
-A new list item will be created each time you press Return.

-- To create a line break without creating a new list item hold down the Shift key on your keyboard as you press Return. - 4.
-To end the list, place the cursor in a new line and choose None when you click on the List button in the Format Bar (or select No Bullets from the Bullets and Numbering pulldown menu in the List tab of the Text Inspector).
+- Place the cursor in the line where you want to start your list. - 2.
+Select a list type using the List button in the Format Bar or the Bullets and Numbering pulldown menu in the List tab of the Text Inspector. - A new list item will be created each time you press Return.
+To create a line break without creating a new list item hold down the Shift key on your keyboard as you press Return. - 4.
+To end the list, press Return twice so that you end up with a blank line.